PhoenixPeca/Peca-Theme/README.md

 # Peca Theme
 Peca Theme is an awesome bootstrap based theme for the file-based CMS, Kirby CMS.
 This theme  was equipped with great features and smart functions.
 It was optimized for mobile phones, search-engines, social-networking sites, and users of course for best experience.
+[Background pictures designed by Freepik] (http://www.freepik.com/free-photos-vectors/background).

 ## Demo?
 - Front End: [DEMO](http://phoenixpeca.zz.vc/)